United Kingdom Omnibus: Poverty and Social Exclusion Module, 2012

 Multi-stage stratified random sample

 The GB sample was obtained using a multi-stage sampling design.
-The NI sample consisted of a system
+The NI sample consisted of a systematic random sample of addresses selected from the Land and Property Services Agency list of private addresses.

 Face-to-face interview